alvaromoralesa/magento2-khipu/README.md

 You can sign up for khipu account at <https://khipu.com>

+## Development

+Plugin:

+1. Clone current project into some directory.
+2. Create a branch for your changes.
+In ex: EP-19-magento2---actualizar-plugin-para-.
+3. Push the branch with it's changes.

+Testing:

+1. Have magento2 and php previously installed.
+2. Make sure Magento is already running correctly on your system.
+2. Install Composer locally on magento2 directory: https://getcomposer.org/download/.
+3. Run the following command to integrate library and get latest changes from your development branch:

+    ```bash
+    php composer.phar require khipu/magento2-khipu:dev-EP-19-magento2---actualizar-plugin-para-
+    ```

+__Note:__ Please make sure you are using the same php executable instance as Magento, to avoid issues related to system-level dependencies.

 ## Install via Composer

 You can install Magento 2 khipu plugin via [Composer](http://getcomposer.org/).
 Run the following command in your terminal: